Mike Holmgren: Post-coaching career

 On February 1, 2009, Holmgren served as an analyst for NBC's coverage of Super Bowl XLIII.

 Since 2012, He has served as an analyst for Seattle Sports station KJR 950AM and as a color analyst for Westwood One's radio broadcast of Super Bowl LI.

 On December 21, 2009, Holmgren accepted the job to be president of the Cleveland Browns.
 On January 3, 2011, Holmgren fired Browns coach Eric Mangini after a disappointing 5–11 record.
 On October 16, 2012, Browns owner Jimmy Haslam announced that Holmgren would leave the team at the end of the 2012 season.

+In 2015, Holmgren was in consideration for the New York Jets head coaching job, but removed himself from speculation after entertaining the idea.
+The Jets would end up hiring Todd Bowles.

-In 2020, he was named as a coaching finalist for the Pro Football Hall of Fame's "Centennial Slate."
+In 2020, he was named as a coaching finalist for the Pro Football Hall of Fame's "Centennial Slate".
 He was again up for the class of 2021, but was among the coaches part of the final cut.

-He was inducted to the Seahawks Ring of Honor on October 31, 2021.
+He was inducted into the Seahawks Ring of Honor on October 31, 2021.

+In 2024, he was named as a coach finalist for the Pro Football Hall of Fame.